-The methods for claiming your car expenses have changed in the last 12 months in an effort to ‘simplify’ the way deductions are made.
+The methods for claiming your car expenses (motor vehicle deductions) have changed in the last 12 months in an effort to ‘simplify’ the way deductions are made.

 Cents per Kilometre method

 You can claim up to 5000kms per year at a set rate of 66c per km.
 The need for paperwork to back this claim up is minimal.
 If you were audited you need to be able to justify why you claimed what you did.
 In general, this would be that you make specific work trips on a weekly, monthly basis that you have worked out the kms for and therefore worked out an approximate claim.

 This method requires you to keep a logbook for ALL travel for 12 consecutive weeks.
 From this logbook, you then calculate your ‘work’ or ‘business’ percentage and apply that against all your motor vehicle costs.
 The logbook is valid for 5 years as long as your situation doesn’t change materially eg. You move suburbs, work location etc. We suggest you pick 12 weeks you are working and not going on holidays or doing excessive personal travel.